twisted/ldaptor/docs/source/cookbook/clients.rst

 """"""""""""""""""""""""""""""""""""""""""""""
 Searching with the Paged Search Result Control
 """"""""""""""""""""""""""""""""""""""""""""""

+.. todo:: This example should be made Python 3 compatible

 Some :term:`DITs` place limits on the number of entries they are willing to return as the result of a LDAP SEARCH request.
 Microsoft's Active Directory